polyipseity/information/special/academia/HKUST/ACCT 2010/income statement.md

 - totals ::@:: It's somewhat arbitrary.
 At least calculate: <br/> total revenue: or omit me if your revenue is simply one item <br/> total operating expenses <br/> income from operations <br/> income before taxes <br/> net income
   - total / format ::@:: Indent totals at least once. <p> Add a (over)line above totals. <p> For income from operations, income before income taxes, and net income, do not indent and bold the names. <p> For net income (and earnings per share), additionally add double (under)lines below the totals.
 - negative number ::@:: Write negative numbers in brackets, not with a minus sign.
 For example, write `(42)` instead of `-42`.
-  - negative number / expenses ::@:: Note that expenses, while they reduce net income, are still written as positive numbers. his includes income tax expense. <p> One exception is when the revenues and expenses are mixed together in the other items.
+  - negative number / expenses ::@:: Note that expenses, while they reduce net income, are still written as positive numbers.
+This includes income tax expense. <p> One exception is when the revenues and expenses are mixed together in the other items.
 - casing ::@:: Use title case for basically everything!!!
 (Ignore that I have been NOT using title case in this note.)
 - (root) ::@:: operating (+) <br/> other items (+) <br/> income tax expense <br/> __net income__: income before income taxes − income tax expense <br/> earnings per share
   - (root) / (+) ::@:: (+) means "has children".